awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 The following is a sample **Edit Auto Scaling policy** dialog box\.

-![\[Editing an Auto Scaling policy based on average CPU utilization\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-autoscaling-edit-cpu.png)
+![\[Editing an auto scaling policy based on average CPU utilization\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-autoscaling-edit-cpu.png)

 ### Editing a Scaling Policy Using the AWS CLI or the Application Auto Scaling API<a name="Aurora.Integrating.AutoScaling.EditCode"></a>